5 Stocks That Could Double in 2020

 The Fundamentals: The bull thesis on Chinese premium electric vehicle (EV) maker Nio comes down to two big things.

-Yes, Covid-19 killed the China economy and auto market in early 2020.
 But, with new coronavirus cases clocking in near-zero, China is now getting back to normal.
-Thus, looking forward, China’s economy and auto market will get back on their feet again soon.
-When they do, the favorable developments which pushed NIO stock higher in the back-half of 2019, will come back, and be joined by new catalysts such as another new vehicle launch from NIO and more fiscal stimulus from the People’s Bank of China.
+As the Chinese economy does normalize, Nio will regain momentum.
+The ES6 and ES8 will bounce back.
+A new vehicle, the EC6, will add more firepower to the growth narrative later this year, too.

-Big picture: today’s improving delivery and revenue trends will improve even more in the back-half of 2020.
+Net net, by mid-to-late 2020, Nio’s delivery trends will be in big growth mode, which should help Nio stock bounce back.

-Second, the company’s stressed balance sheet has found support, with the company securing big financing from Hefei’s city government.
+On the second point, Nio’s stressed balance sheet has found support, with the company securing big financing from Hefei’s city government.
 That financing will ease liquidity risks going forward.
 As those risks continue to fade over the next few months, the stock should push higher.

 Based on a 16-times forward earnings multiple and a 10% annual discount rate, that implies a 2020 price target for NIO stock of about $4.50.